 Data Regulations Fall Under European Union Law Until Britain Legally Exits the EU

-We understand that, for many reasons, some customers want to and sometimes must maintain data in a specific geographic location and Timewatch uses a network of data centres around the globe to meet those requirements.
+We understand that, for many reasons, some customers want to and sometimes must maintain data in a specific geographic location and Timewatch uses a network of data centers around the globe to meet those requirements.

 How To Choose Where Your Data is Held